Chart Color Schemes

 Pymble has a highly educated workforce with notable representation in the technology sector.
 Its unemployment rate is 3.5%.

-As of June 2025, 9,560 residents are employed while the unemployment rate is 0.7% lower than Greater Sydney's rate of 4.2%.
+As of June 2025, 9,560 residents are employed, with an unemployment rate of 4.2%, which is 0.7% lower than Greater Sydney's rate.
 Workforce participation stands at 64.8%, slightly higher than Greater Sydney's 60.0%.
 Major employment industries include professional & technical services, health care & social assistance, and finance & insurance.
-Pymble shows strong specialization in professional & technical services with an employment share 1.6 times the regional average.
+Pymble shows strong specialization in professional & technical jobs, with an employment share of 1.6 times the regional average.

-Conversely, construction has lower representation at 5.2% compared to the regional average of 8.6%.
-The area offers limited local employment opportunities as indicated by the difference between Census working population and resident population.
-Between June 2024 and June 2025, Pymble's labour force decreased by 0.3% while employment declined by 1.1%, leading to an unemployment rate rise of 0.8 percentage points.
-Meanwhile, Greater Sydney saw employment growth of 2.6% and labour force growth of 2.9%, with a smaller increase in unemployment of 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Pymble's employment mix suggests potential local growth of approximately 7.6% over five years and 15.2% over ten years, though this is a simple extrapolation for illustrative purposes only.
+However, construction has lower representation at 5.2% compared to the regional average of 8.6%.
+The area offers limited local employment opportunities as indicated by the Census working population vs resident population count.
+Between June 2024 and June 2025, Pymble's labour force decreased by 0.3%, while employment declined by 1.1%, leading to an unemployment rate rise of 0.8 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.6% and labour force growth of 2.9%.
+National employment forecasts from Jobs and Skills Australia, published in May 2025, suggest potential future demand within Pymble.
+These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
+Applying these projections to Pymble's employment mix suggests local growth of approximately 7.6% over five years and 15.2% over ten years.

 Frequently Asked Questions - Employment